ShifatNaznin/laravel-content-management-system/README.md

 #contact us from package

-##This is Laravel CMS blog package
+##This is laravel-content-management-system blog package